laravel/docs/urls.md

 <a name="validating-signed-route-requests"></a>
 #### Validating Signed Route Requests

-To verify that an incoming request has a valid signature, you should call the `hasValidSignature` method on the incoming `Request`:
+To verify that an incoming request has a valid signature, you should call the `hasValidSignature` method on the incoming `Illuminate\Http\Request` instance:

     use Illuminate\Http\Request;